-What are migrant workers' experiences of forced labour and exploitation in the UK food industry?
+What are migrant workers' experiences of forced labour in the UK food industry?

 Drawing on in-depth interviews with 62 migrant workers (mainly Polish, Chinese, Latvian and Lithuanian) across five locations (London, Liverpool, South-West England, Lincolnshire and East - Central Scotland), the study:

 This study is part of JRF's forced labour programme.
 It aims to highlight the issue with new robust evidence on the extent of forced labour in the UK and interventions that might contribute to its eradication.

 Forced labour recently became a criminal offence via the 2009 Coroners and Justice Act (Section 71) in England, Wales and Northern Ireland, and the 2010 Criminal Justice and Licensing Act (Section 47) in Scotland.

 The ILO (International Labour Organisation) defines forced labour as comprising of six core indicators: physical or sexual violence; restriction on movement; bonded labour; withholding of wages; retention of passports and identity documents; threat of denunciation to the authorities.
 However, for the purposes of this research – and reflecting the increasingly nuanced approach of others including the ILO – the researchers expanded this list to involve 19 forced labour indicators set out in the main report.

 The indicators were used for two purposes.
 First, they provided a set of criteria for selecting and recruiting interviewees.
 Second, they allowed the team to look across the sample of 62 interviewees and establish the most/ least significant forms of forced labour.
 Conditions for forced labour

 Four key factors created conditions for forced labour: migrant labour use; low-paid, demanding work; job flexibility; expendability.